 Let’s take this example to understand supervised learning in a better way.

 So, this is an apple, isn’t it?
 Now, how do you know, it’s an apple?
-Well, as a kid, you would have come across an apple and you were told that it’s an apple and your brain learnt that anything which looks like that is an apple.
+Well, as a kid, you would have come across an apple and you were told that it’s an apple and your brain learned that anything which looks like that is an apple.

 Now, let’s apply the same analogy to a machine.
 Let’s say we feed in different images of apples to the machine and all of these images have the label “apple” associated with them.

 Similarly, we will feed in different images of oranges to the machine and all of these images would have the label “orange” associated with them.
-So, here we are feeding in input data to the machine which is labelled.
+So, here we are feeding in input data to the machine which is labeled.

 So, this part in supervised learning, where the machine learns all the features of the input data along with it’s labels is known as ‘training’.